ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    That is, after having added V series items to the update collection, the last and most recently added series item has 'index' with value 'last_index' = (V - 1) % (MAX_INDEX + 1).

-   As long as a wrap-around of the 'index' value has not occurred, the value of 'last_index' is the absolute counter of series items added to that update collection until and including V, minus 1.
+   As long as a wrap-around of the 'index' value has not occurred, the value of 'last_index' is the absolute counter of series items added to that update collection, minus 1.

 When processing a diff query using the "Cursor" extension, the values of 'index' are used as cursor information, as defined in {{sec-using-cursor-diff-query-response}}.